oasis-tcs/openc2-oc2ls/oc2ls-v1.0-wip.md

 The OpenC2 Command communicates an action to be performed on a target and may include information identifying the actuator(s) that is to execute the command.
 OpenC2 is agnostic of any particular serialization; however, implementations MUST support JSON serialization of the commands.

 ### 2.2.1 Command Structure
-An OpenC2 Command has five fields: COMMAND-ID, ACTION, TARGET, ACTUATOR and ARGS.
+An OpenC2 Command has five fields: ACTION, TARGET, COMMAND-ID, ARGS, and ACTUATOR.

 The optional COMMAND-ID field is an identifier used to link responses to a command.